miguel-aragon/Delaunay-volume_rendering/README.md

 The code is quite long and full of patches/bugs/cheap tricks.
 This is a research code that I use to do some data exploration visualizing simlated galaxies to find interesting features/events to study further.

-Resolution independent, here showing particles
+## Data files

+At the moment the code need the point distribution (file.CGAL), the density field values at each point (file.den) and the tessellation consisting of the connections between points (file.TETRA).
+The file structure is straightforward, see the code for details.

+## Renderings

+The following are some screen grabs from interactive visualizations:

+Visualizing a sparsely sampled dark matter halo.
+Notice how few particles there are and how the Delaunay tesselation fills the gaps between particles:
 ![picture](images/halo-0.png)

-and the resulting density field
+This is the resulting density field
 ![picture](images/halo-1.png)

-We can compute isodensity contours directly on the Delaunay tessellation.
+We can compute isodensity contours directly on the Delaunay tessellation:
 ![picture](images/isoden.png)

 Here another view of isodensity contours on top of the density field.
 ![picture](images/density-isoden.png)

-We can also cut a plane across the tessellation
+We can also cut a plane across the tessellation:
 ![picture](images/isoplane.png)

 and visualize the plane in 2D.
-Here showing the core of a dark matter halo.
+Here showing the core of a dark matter halo:
 ![picture](images/2d-zoom.png)